Feriman22/portscan-protection/README.md

 >14-04-2020
 - Copy the script in /usr/local/sbin directory instead of /root
 - Use variables for menu selection instead of touch temp files
-- Insert cron entry in /etc/cron.d folder instead of main cron file
+- Insert cron entry in /etc/cron.d folder instead of the main cron file
 - Code review & cleanup
 - Small bugs fixed